Tiger-Du/CrowdAudit/README.md

 CrowdAudit can be deployed on AWS with Terraform.

-The infrastructure is an Elastic Container Service (ECS) cluster with an Auto Scaling group of EC2 instances behind an Application Load Balancer (ALB) for high availability.
+The provisioned infrastructure is an Elastic Container Service (ECS) cluster with an Auto Scaling group of EC2 instances behind an Application Load Balancer (ALB) for high availability.

 <details><summary><b>Architecture</b></summary>
 <img src=diagram.png>